 Consistency is important in all forms of written communication.
 If a comma has not been used after the salutation, don’t use a comma after the valediction.
-If a comma has been used after the salutaion, use a comma in the valedicition.
+If a comma has been used after the salutation, use a comma in the valediction.

 - Dear Ms Mathews

 - Dear Mr Jefferson,